 Last year was a year like no other.
 And while 2021 will be unique in many ways, some of the unusual events and accelerated trends that got started in 2020 are likely to continue to affect insurance agencies and their clients throughout 2021.
-With that in mind, it’s important to be aware of predictions that will affect the industry and your agency in 2021.
+With that in mind, it’s important to be aware of insurance predictions that will affect the industry and your agency in 2021.

 Prediction #1: Difficult Market Conditions Persist